-Every morning Jessica Freiburger sends her two children off to school on the Dubuque Community School Bus.
-Seat belt safety is very important to Freiburger.
+Parents agree that safety comes first.
+Every morning Jessica Freiburger sends her two children off to school on a Dubuque Community school bus.

-Freiburger said, “I’m kind of a seat belt stickler, but I’m putting him on a bus with no kind of restrict at all and to me that doesn’t make quite sense.”
+“I’m kind of a seat belt stickler, but I’m putting them on a bus with no kind of restraint at all and to me that doesn’t make sense,” she said.

-Freiburger said, “I think our children’s safety should be our first priority, so with that being said safety and the seat belts go hand and hand.”
+“I think our children’s safety should be our first priority, so with that being said safety and the seat belts go hand and hand,” Freiburger said.

-Bolibaugh said, “We did have a rollover incident a couple of years ago in the winter under bad weather conditions so that’s where the seat belts really stand out”
+“We did have a rollover incident a couple of years ago in the winter under bad weather conditions so that’s where the seat belts really stand out,” said Bolibaugh.

-No one was harmed or injured in the accident, but the risk was enough to promote the need for seat belts.
+No one was injured in the accident, but the risk was enough to promote the need for seat belts.

-Parents and officials can both agree that the safety of the children is their main priority.
+Parents and officials agree that the safety of the children is their main priority.

-“We just want the kids to be safe out there this is another step to improve that”
+“We just want the kids to be safe out there and this is another step to improve that,” he said